 4. Plan your budget wisely.

 Sometimes a blank canvas venue can seem like a really affordable option, and they often are, but don’t forget to factor in hidden costs that are usually included in other venues.
 Things like marquee hire, table ware, furniture and even toilets may all need to be hired and paid for separately, so definitely don’t just look at the cost of the base venue hire.
-I have a free budget planning spreadsheet to help you with this if you need a starting point.

 5. Find out what’s included.